MathClubISIB/mathclubisib.github.io/content/activities/udgrp/summer_2025.md

 {{< katex >}}

 This is the home page of the UDGRP Summer 2025 co-organised by the [Math Club, ISI Bangalore](/) and [Math Club, ISI Kolkata](https://mathclubisik.github.io/).
+It is open for students from all universities in India.
+For the same reason, we are not keeping a record for the students in each UDGRP this year.
 The projects start from Monday, 19<sup>th</sup> May, 2025.
-The topic being considered this time are presented below.
+The topics considered are presented below.

 ## An Invitation to High Dimensional Probability